frankthvandeven/VenturaSQL/README.md

 **or**

 Download this GitHub repository and open the solution and run the VenturaSQLStudio project.
-The GitHub repository does not include the template projects.
+This GitHub repository does not include the template projects.
 You can download the templates from the [Templates-VenturaSQLStudio](https://github.com/frankthvandeven/Templates-VenturaSQLStudio) repository.

 ## See it run on your PC in minutes